graycoreio/daffodil/libs/design/button/README.md

 # Button
-The button is used for making actions apparent to the end-user.
+Buttons are used to make actions apparent to the end user.
 It can be used to navigate users to a different page or to perform an action.
 Buttons can contain text, icons, or both.

 ## Overview
 Native `<button>` or `<a>` elements are always used in order to provide an easy, accessible experience for users.